bitcoin-dev-project/rust-for-bitcoiners/rust-for-bitcoiners-2/plan.md

 ### Module 3

-Enums and pattern matching with Result and Linked List type.
+Enums and pattern matching with Option and Result.
+Implementing Linked List with the help of Box.

 **Assignment**: Build your own bitcoin